What is: Akira

-Akira is a classic from the world of anime and manga, created by Katsuhiro Otomo.
-First published as a manga in 1982, the series quickly became a staple in Japanese and international pop culture.
+Akira is a classic in the world of anime and manga, created by Katsuhiro Otomo.
+First published as a manga in 1982, the series quickly became a landmark in Japanese and international pop culture.
 The story takes place in a post-apocalyptic Tokyo called Neo-Tokyo, but in the year 2019, after the original city was destroyed by a mysterious explosion that started World War III.
-So the plot revolves around Kaneda, a young gang leader, and his friend Tetsuo, who acquires devastating psychic powers.
-Akira is celebrated for its complex narrative, detailed art, and deep themes such as power, corruption, and the struggle for identity.
+The plot revolves around Kaneda, a young gang leader, and his friend Tetsuo, who acquires devastating psychic powers.
+Akira is celebrated for its complex narrative, detailed art, and profound themes such as power, corruption, and the struggle for identity.

 Anime Production

-However, the anime adaptation of Akira was released in 1988 and is considered a masterpiece of animation.
+However, the anime adaptation of Akira was released in 1988 and is considered an animated masterpiece.
 The film's production was notable for its quality and innovation, setting new standards for the genre.
 Here are some details about the production:

 • Director : Katsuhiro Otomo